Charges against some ‘straight pride’ protesters move ahead

 The Boston Police Patrolmen’s Association had called for the prosecutions of everyone arrested at the parade after, it says, officers were pelted with rocks, bottles of urine and other unidentified materials as the parade wound down, injuring at least four officers.
 It wasn’t clear how many parade participants versus counterprotesters were arrested, if any.

 “We think that these offenders, most of them not residents of Boston, came here as agitators,” Lawrence Calderone, the union’s vice president told The Boston Globe.
-They came here to “create havoc, not only for the Police Department but for the visitors that are in downtown Boston trying to enjoy the last weekend of the summer,” he said.
+They came here to “create havoc,” he said.

 Mayor Marty Walsh said the police department is also looking into complaints of police misconduct, including the use of pepper spray on counterprotesters.

-The court spat is the latest tussle between Boston’s liberal prosecutor and the state’s judicial and law enforcement community.
+The court spat is the latest tussle between Boston’s liberal prosecutor and the state’s judicial and law enforcement establishment.

-Shortly after being elected in November, Rollins, a Democrat, listed 15 nonviolent offenses her office would no longer prosecute, including drug possession, shoplifting and trespassing, because they lead to high incarceration rates among minorities.
+Shortly after being elected in November, Rollins, a Democrat, listed 15 nonviolent offenses her office would no longer prosecute, including drug possession, shoplifting and trespassing.

 The memo drew criticism from Republican Gov. Charlie Baker’s administration, which said the approach could undermine efforts to address the national opioid epidemic and put some crime victims at risk.